mwportfolio/mwportfolio.github.io/_posts/2017-08-23-ICT-Supplier-Analysis-Part-1.md

 - Which supplier has the largest total / individual contract value?
 - Which Agency has the largest total / individual contract?
 - How does an Agency's budget/expenses compare with current contracts?
+- How much overlap is there between Agencies for similar contracts?
+- Are there potential opportunities for consolidation and cost-saving?

 To allow these questions to be answered the app will need to present visualisations and tables that allow users to explore and interact with the data.